vivrichards600/friendlytester.github.io/pages/java/intellij/usingintellij.md

 ![IntelliJ Run Test](/images/course/intelliruntest.png)

 ### Run Window
-Another window you should get use to is the Run Window.
+Another window you should get used to is the Run Window.
 This window will automatically appear when you run a test.
-Or if you want to access it, you can also get it from View > Tool Windows > Run, or Cmd+4.
+Or if you want to access it, you can also get it from View > Tool Windows > Run or Cmd+4.
 When you run a test, if your command some console logs, or the framework you are using has them, this is where they will appear.
 If a test fails for you, this is where you should be looking for all the logs, to see if you can work out what has gone wrong.